 Press Information Bureau: March 12, 2015

-This information was given by Minister of State for Civil Aviation, Dr. Mahesh Sharma in a written reply in Lok Sabha today.
+This information was given by the Union Minister of State for Culture (Independent Charge), Tourism (Independent Charge), & Civil Aviation, Dr. Mahesh Sharma in reply to a question in the Parliament today.

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.